 Women Inspiring Women – Smash that ceiling!!!

-This is the week I have the pleasure of interviewing Virtuoso Legal, an award-winning practice she set up in 2007 to deal with the specialist requirements of companies for intellectual property and information technology legal advice.
-She has now led this field for ten years and continues to push the envelope with her work., Principal at
+This is the week I have the pleasure of interviewing Liz Ward, Principal at Virtuoso Legal, an award-winning practice she set up in 2007 to deal with the specialist requirements of companies for intellectual property and information technology legal advice.
+She has now led this field for ten years and continues to push the envelope with her work.

 Liz has built up her enviable reputation due to her exceptional ability as a knowledgeable litigator with excellent commercial awareness and understanding.
 An expert in the healthcare and technology sectors ( she has a 1st degree in Genetics and Cell Biology and 10-year healthcare business experience ), she has advised clients in commercialising their IP assets, and her practice has set the gold standard in carrying out company IP audits.